By Gail Marsh

 Everyone has their own preference for RV entry steps.
 Our first RV featured foldable steps.
 I liked how easy they were to manipulate, but didn’t really feel secure because of the “bounce” when my foot hit the treads.

-Our current RV has the pull-down solid step configuration.
+Our current RV has the pull-down, solid step configuration.
 I love how sturdy these steps feel underfoot, but I’ve learned to thoroughly sweep the treads before placing the step system back into the door frame for travel.
 If I forget to sweep, sand, leaves, and debris drop off the steps right onto the floor!

 No matter what type of step system your RV has, you may be able to make them safer—for you, your family, and pets.
-Many of the tips I’ll share cost very little, compared to what an ER visit may set you back.
+Many of the tips I’ll share cost very little, especially compared to what an ER visit may set you back.

 Make steps non-slip

 • Step covers.
 Rain, sand, dew, and even leaves can make entry steps slippery.
 Combat the “slip” by covering your metal steps with a traction-friendly material, like carpet or non-slip rubber.
 Wraparound coverings attach via tension springs or zip ties.
 Partial-tread coverings feature an adhesive backing and easily attach to the steps.
 (Follow directions for prepping the tread surface.)
-When purchasing tread covers measure carefully, following the manufacturer’s instructions.
+When purchasing tread covers, measure carefully, following the manufacturer’s instructions.

 • Traction strips.
 This non-slip step application covers a smaller portion of the tread, but still provides great traction.
 Traction strips have an adhesive backing for easy application, or you can purchase traction tape that you cut to fit the size of your tread.
 Try this roll of traction tape.